Step 4: Full View

 Grounds

-Frame Risk Around Vulnerable Third Parties Board's choice Frame the rolling blackout risk in the board report explicitly as a risk to third-party electricity consumers and vulnerable populations — including elderly individuals, those with medical conditions, and low-income households — as well as an organizational operational risk, so that the board understands both dimensions of the decision's consequences
+O1 Frame the rolling blackout risk in the board report explicitly as a risk to third-party electricity consumers and vulnerable populations, including elderly individuals, those with medical conditions, and low-income households, as well as an organizational operational risk, so that the board understands both dimensions of the decision's consequences Board's choice

-Frame Risk Around Organizational Reputation Frame the rolling blackout risk primarily as an organizational operational and reputational risk — noting that the organization's transition may contribute to grid stress that affects the broader community — without explicitly characterizing the affected parties as a vulnerable population, on the grounds that population-level harm characterization exceeds the scope of an engineering feasibility report
+O2 Frame the rolling blackout risk primarily as an organizational operational and reputational risk, noting that the organization's transition may contribute to grid stress that affects the broader community, without explicitly characterizing the affected parties as a vulnerable population, on the grounds that population-level harm characterization exceeds the scope of an engineering feasibility report

-Present Risk as Technical Grid Data Present the rolling blackout risk as a technical grid reliability finding with quantified probability and severity data, and include a separate section referencing publicly available case studies of extreme weather blackout impacts on vulnerable populations — such as the California and Texas events — allowing the board to draw its own conclusions about the human consequences without Engineer A characterizing the affected parties directly
+O3 Present the rolling blackout risk as a technical grid reliability finding with quantified probability and severity data, and include a separate section referencing publicly available case studies of extreme weather blackout impacts on vulnerable populations, such as the California and Texas events, allowing the board to draw its own conclusions about the human consequences without Engineer A characterizing the affected parties directly

 Rebuttals